Diet

 Can Guinea Pigs Eat Watermelon Seeds?

-Make sure that none of the seeds is left in the watermelon cube you are giving to your guinea pigs.
+Make sure that none of the seeds are left in the watermelon cube you’re giving them.
+You can also buy seedless watermelon.

 Can Guinea Pigs Eat Watermelon Leaves?